Kartik-Aggarwal/Cats-Dogs-Classifier/README.md

 # Cats-Dogs-Classifier

-An amazing cats-dogs binary-classifier made by using CNN.
-The code is kept very begginer friendly.
+##### An amazing cats-dogs binary-classifier made by using CNN.
+The code is kept very beginner friendly.

-Peeps looking forward to start with CNNs can do hands-on on this.
+##### Peeps looking forward to starting with CNNs can do hands-on on this.

 This repository contains:
 - a jupyter notebook source code file